jiaxicheng/bigdata/hive/hive_on_spark_standalone_gfs/README.md

 **Issues:**
-The current configuration is working only when the Worker is on the same server as Hive Server2, all executors on other workers will failed with 'java.lang.NullPointerException' error.
+The current configuration is working only when the Worker is on the same server as Hive Server2, all executors on other workers will fail with an error 'java.lang.NullPointerException'.
-It's probably the limitation when setting Hive run on local server, Will need to check more details when I have time later.
+It's probably the limitation when setting Hive to run on local server.
+The applications can be submitted from a remote server though.

 **Note:** all workers have the same `file:///gfs/spark` mount point and can access the required files with the proper permission bits.